davidmeadejr/github-curriculum-vitae/README.md

  ## 🔎 About

-Awarded one of 14 positions in Santander's 2017 Technology Degree Apprenticeship program.
+I was awarded one of 14 positions in Santander's 2017 Technology Degree Apprenticeship program.
 For high-achieving, diverse talent out of more than 900 applications nationwide.
-Diploma in Financial Studies (DipFS) top percentile achiever.
-Received a scholarship to study at The London Institute of Banking and Finance.
-Bachelor of Science, Computer Software Engineering graduate.
-Full-stack software engineering bootcamp graduate on a full ride scholarship.
-Software engineer with over 4.5 and 1+ years of technical experience in FinTech and web3.
-A motivated and focused individual passionate about entrepreneurship, product design and blockchain technology.
+In addtion to being a Diploma in Financial Studies (DipFS) top percentile achiever, I also received a scholarship to study at The London Institute of Banking and Finance.
+I hold a Bachelor of Science in Digital & Technology Solutions while also gradauting from a full-stack software engineering bootcamp on a full scholarship.
+I have over 4.5 and 1+ years of technical experience shipping features and products for a globally operating FinTech corporate.
+Along with web3 start-ups helping build metaverse and DeFi products respectively.
+I am passionate about entrepreneurship, product design and blockchain technology.

 <!--  ---